raymondyangdev/landing-page/README.md

 ## Technologies Used
 * HTML
 * CSS

+## To Do
+ **Personalise the page:**

+ * Substitute own content into the design - e.g. make up a business
+ * Insert actual images in the placeholders

 ## Contributing
 This is a personal project created as part of a curriculum and is not open to contributions at this time.
 However, if you have any feedback or suggestions, feel free to reach out to me.